Battle of Lewisburg: 36th Ohio Infantry

 The Union 36th Ohio faced the Confederate 22nd Virginia on the Union left.
 Moving uphill, the Union soldiers confronted the Confederates who were positioned behind a fence.
 As the fighting began, the Union soldiers discovered that their rifles had a longer range than the Confederate smooth-bore muskets.
 After a strong fight, the Union soldiers advanced within 40 yd of the enemy line, causing the Confederate soldiers to retreat.

 For the 36th Ohio, the fight lasted about 20 minutes, and some of the soldiers fought from among the houses in the center of town.
 By 6:30 am, the nine companies of the Union regiment reached the top of the town's eastern ridge.
 For the Confederates, this was the first time the 22nd Virginia Infantry had retreated.
 Their retreat happened shortly after Finney and Edgar's Battalion retreated on the other end of the Confederate line.

 Heth retreats

 At the start of the fighting, Cook's dismounted 8th Virginia Cavalry had been held in reserve.
 Heth now called upon that unit to stop Finney and Edgar's retreat and reform the line.
 This was unsuccessful as Finney and Edgar's men continued to run toward the Greenbrier Bridge.

-With both ends of the Confederate line in retreat, the 45th Virginia Infantry was left alone in the middle with no support.
-The two Union regiments began directing their fire in the Virginians, meaning the 45th Virginia was receiving fire on two sides.
+With the right side and left side of the Confederate line in retreat, the 45th Virginia Infantry was left alone in the middle with no support.
+The two Union regiments began directing their fire into the Virginians, meaning the 45th Virginia was receiving flanking fire from two sides.
 As the Confederates began to fall back, one of two artillery pieces (Otey) near the turnpike was captured.
 Heth and several officers tried to rally the men, but soon the entire Confederate force was running for the Greenbrier Bridge.